thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 HTML files are transferred across the Internet using a communication protocol.
 A **protocol** is a system of rules that allow two or more devices on a computer network to transmit information.
 The protocol of the Web is called the Hypertext Transfer Protocol (**HTTP**) and its job, as you might expect, is to transmit hypertext over a computer network.
 As it turns out, HTTP is quite flexible and is also used to transmit non-hypertext data as well.
 Tim Berners-Lee and his team at CERN are credited with inventing HTTP in 1989 and then HTML in 1990.

-HTTP is request–response protocol between a client and a server.
-A web browser, for example, may be the client and an application running on a computer hosting a web site may be the server.
-The client submits an HTTP request to the server.
-The server, which provides resources such as HTML files and other content, returns a response to the client.
-The response contains completion status information about the request and may also contain requested content in its message body.
+HTTP is request–response protocol between two programs called a client and a server.
+Typically, a **web browser** acts as the client and an application hosting a web site, known as a **web server**, acts as the server.

-A web browser is an example of a user agent (UA).
-Other types of user agent include the indexing software used by search providers (web crawlers), voice browsers, mobile apps, and other software that accesses, consumes, or displays web content.
+The client (or user agent) sends a plain-text message called an **HTTP request** to a server on behalf of the user.
+Aside from web browsers, other common user agents include web crawlers, native apps, and mobile apps.

-A client sends the request for information and a server need to be able to read requests that are formatted in a predictable way.
-In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
-Servers use a similar methodology to parse incoming text-based HTTP Requests.
-A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.
+An HTTP request is composed of the following parts.

-Client and Server Have Separate Concerns
+1. A method (or verb)

-In RESTful services the server does not care about user interface, it is only concerned with raw data.
-A truly RESTful service will never encode information about __how__ to display something, it will only tell you what something is.
+1. A path

-Requests are Stateless
+1. An HTTP version

-Any client (web browser, curl, Postman ...) can make the same request and recieve an identical response from the server.
-There can never be context outside of the request itself.
-This means RESTful servers don't deal with cookies, sessions, or anything that is not a part of the HTTP request being served.
+1. Key-value pairs called **headers**

-## What does an HTTP request look like?
+1. An optional body

-This is what an HTTP request looks like.
+Here's an example of what an HTTP request looks like.

 ```
 GET / HTTP/1.1